KMI-KPZ/Semper-KI-Backend/CodeStyle.md

 def foo(param:type) -> retType:
     ...
 ```
-The docstring is structures as follows:
+The docstring is structured as follows:
 ```
 """
 Context